Dunith-Code/weather-app/README.md

 **5. Visibility (5% weight)**: added live during the screen recording.
 OpenWeatherMap reports this directly, in meters, capped at 10,000.
 I used 8,000m as the "good visibility" threshold, based on the general meteorological convention for that term.

+**6. Dew Point (5% weight):** calculated from temperature and humidity using the formula `Dew Point = T - ((100 - RH) / 5)`.
+Higher dew point means more moisture in the air, which makes it feel more uncomfortable.
+Ideal range: below 15°C; penalized above that threshold.

+### Scoring Functions

 ```
 Temperature score:  ideal 20–26°C → 100; else 100 − 4 × (°C outside range), floored at 0
 Humidity score:     ideal 30–60% → 100; else 100 − 1.5 × (% outside range)